 How to Get Rid of Raccoons on the Roof

 The presence of raccoons on roofs may be dangerous for residents.
-These animals are rabies carriers, and their feces often contain raccoon roundworm.
-These parasite eggs pose a serious disease risk, as infection can lead to blindness or even death in humans.
+Raccoons are capable of carrying rabies, and their feces often contain raccoon roundworm.
+These parasite eggs pose a serious health risk, as infection can lead to blindness or even death in humans.

 Critter Control's wildlife removal specialists have the tools and knowledge to safely and humanely remove raccoons.
 Contact a Critter Control office near you for more information.